-In the lecture, we discussed a simple maximal independent set (MIS) algorithm in which the decisions of the nodes are based on their identifiers.
+In the lecture, we discussed a slow but simple deterministic maximal independent set (MIS) algorithm (Algorithm 34) in which the decisions of the nodes are based on their identifiers.
 The time complexity of this algorithm is O(n).

 We might hope that if the nodes with the largest degrees, i.e., the largest number of neighbors, decide to enter the MIS, the set of undecided nodes reduces the most.
 In the following algorithm we try to exploit the knowledge of the node degrees: